Thiaguinho (footballer, born 1998)

-Wytalo Thiago de Assis Lima (born 2 January 1998), commonly known as Thiaguinho, is a Brazilian footballer who plays for Inter de Limeira as a striker.
+Wytallo Thiago Lima da Silva (born 2 January 1998), commonly known as Thiaguinho, is a Brazilian footballer who plays for Marcílio Dias as a striker.

 Club career

 A product of the youth academy of Ponte Preta, Thiaguinho started training with the senior team in January 2018.
 On 22 January, he made his first team debut, coming on as a substitute for Léo Melo in a 1–0 defeat against Linense, in Campeonato Paulista.
 On 10 September, his contract was terminated by the club.

 On 1 January 2019, Thiaguinho signed with CSA, newly promoted to Série A.